-Welcome to the Oak Tree Low Carbon Farm in the parish of Rushmere St Andrew to the East of Ipswich.
+Welcome to the Oak Tree Community Farm located on the outskirts of Ipswich.

 Members of our scheme enjoy a weekly supply of ultra-fresh vegetables from the farm grown without the use of artificial fertilisers or pesticides.
 The harvest is shared out equally between members each week.

 Those who wish to, also enjoy the health, well-being and fitness benefits of working at the farm.

 Our aim is to create a financially viable and environmentally sustainable farm producing a plentiful and diverse supply of nutritious food for the community of people that works on the land, having a good time while doing so.

 By teaching and demonstrating how this can be done we hope to encourage others to do the same.

 We are a not-for-profit social enterprise run by Community Interest Company (CIC).
 We have four directors : , Lucy Drake, Tom Wilmot, Andy Black and Ken Stewart.